 The bustling coastal city of Barcelona is well worth a visit in winter.
 There’s still lots of sunshine but you don’t need to wait as long at the major attractions.
 The famous Boqueria market becomes an actual shopping centre instead of an IG influencer’s studio.
 It’s also the wild mushroom season, so many of Spain’s most famous dishes get an added flair.
 You can also include nearby Girona (where you’ll find Game of Thrones filming locations) and the beautiful villages of the Costa Brava in your trip.

+Steeped in tradition and sunshine, Madrid is an excellent place to post up for the offseason.
+I loved my first trip to Madrid in autumn when the city was bathed in brilliant shades of orange and yellow.
+In December the city streets come alive with Christmas decorations and numerous Christmas markets.
 Even though you’ll want to pack your warm coat, there’s still plenty of sunshine and warmer weather to be had and all the major sites to see.
 During the winter months, you can try traditional foods like cocido madrileño, a hearty meat stew, and then scope out a museum without the crowds.